Inducing Meaningful Units from Character Sequences with Dynamic Capacity Slot Attention: Approach

 \subsection{Problem Formulation}

-Given a sequence of characters $X = x_1x_2\dots x_N$, we want to find a set of meaning-bearing units (slots) $M=\{m_1,\dots ,m_K\}$, which could best represent $X$ in a higher level of abstraction.
-As an example, consider the sequence \textit{"she played basketball"}.
-We expect our slots to represent the set of morphemes of the sequence, namely \{\textit{she, play, -ed, basket, -ball}\}.
-This hypothesis comes from the linguistics perspective, where morphemes are considered the smallest meaningful units in a language.
+Given a sequence of $N$ characters $X = x_1x_2\dots x_N$, we want to compute a set of vectors $M=\{m_1,\dots ,m_K\}$ which best represents $X$ at a higher level of abstraction.
+We expect that each vector (i.e.\ slot) in the set $M$ should represent a meaning-bearing unit in the text $X$, so that the induced representation $M$ captures the desired level of abstraction.
+As an example, consider the sequence \textit{"she played basketball"}, where we expect each of our vectors to represent one of the morphemes of the sequence, namely \{\textit{she, play, -ed, basket, -ball}\}.
+Although the meaning-bearing units are often assumed to come from a fixed vocabulary, we do not assume this and compute the vectors dynamically from the full text.